Justify-social/my-project/docs/features-frontend/dashboard/usage.md

 ## Introduction

-This guide explains how to use the Dashboard in the Campaign Wizard application.
+This guide explains how to use the Dashboard in the Justify.social platform.
 The Dashboard provides a comprehensive overview of your campaigns, performance metrics, and quick access to key features.

 ## Accessing the Dashboard